Clay County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The county council is the legislative branch of the county government and controls all the spending and revenue collection in the county.
 Representatives are elected to four-year terms from county districts.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The Board of Commissioners serves as the county's executive body.
 The commissioners are elected county-wide to staggered four-year terms.
 The Board executes acts of the County Council, collects revenue, and runs the day-to-day functions of the county government.

-Court: The county maintains a small claims court that can handle some civil cases.
-The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
-The judge is assisted by a constable who is also elected to a four-year term.
-In some cases, court decisions can be appealed to the state-level circuit court.
+Court: Clay County is served by two state-level trial courts: the Clay Circuit Court and the Clay Superior Court.
+Each court is overseen by an elected judge, whose term of office is six years.
+There are no term limits for Circuit or Superior Court judges in Indiana.
+The Clay Circuit Court has primary jurisdiction over juvenile and probate matters, and the Clay Superior Court has primary jurisdiction over misdemeanor and traffic offences.
+The courts share concurrent jurisdiction over felony criminal matters and civil cases. circuit court.

 County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare a party affiliation and to be residents of the county.

 Clay County is part of Indiana's 8th congressional district; Indiana Senate districts 38 and 39; and Indiana House of Representatives districts 42, 44 and 46.

 Clay County tends to vote Republican.
-Since 1888, county voters have chosen the Republican Party nominee in 73% (24 of 34) of the elections through 2020.
+Since 1888, county voters have chosen the Republican Party nominee in 73% (24 of 34) of the elections through 2024.